alvis/gatsby-source-notion/README.md

 3. What can I do if I don't want to permanently delete a post but just hide it for awhile?
    You can create a page property (for example, a publish double checkbox) and use this information in your page creation process.
+   If you're in the development mode with preview enabled, you should be able to see the removal in near real-time.

 # About